 PROJECT:Forest Finance Lab: an innovative public/private finance mechanism framework for forests, farmers, communities and climate in the South West Amazon

 Project Reference: AAGL-0009E

-This CDKN Innovation Fund project aims to create a finance framework and cashflow template for innovative financing mechanisms.
+This CDKN Innovation Fund project aimed to create a finance framework and cashflow template for innovative financing mechanisms.
 Using the state of Acre in the Brazilian Amazon as a case-study, these mechanism are intended to attract public/private sector finance for activities that reduce emissions from deforestation, and fund the transition to sustainable ecosystem management and a low carbon economy.

-The project will use professional facilitation to bridge the supply and demand sides.
-The focus will be on further innovating and implementing existing theories of public/private financing by:
+The project used professional facilitation to bridge the supply and demand sides.
+The focus was on further innovation and implementing existing theories of public/private financing by:

 - Undertaking preparatory research and analysis to support decision-making in REDD+

 - Assessing and developing innovative finance mechanisms and solutions through the effective and creative engagement of different stakeholders (local governments, NGOs, investors, forest communities and local farmers)

-The innovation process has six phases as follows:
+The innovation process had six phases as follows: